 246. Policy guidelines — general

-(1) The Minister may, for the assistance of the CEO and the information of the fishing industry, the aquaculture industry, the aquatic eco-tourism industry, the fishing tour industry, the pearling industry and the community, issue guidelines setting out matters that the Minister considers to be of importance in respect of the performance by the CEO of any function under this Act or any other Act relating to the fishing industry, the aquaculture industry, the aquatic eco-tourism industry, the fishing tour industry or the pearling industry.
+(1) For the assistance of the CEO, fisheries officers and the staff of the Department (fisheries personnel) and for the information of industry and the community, the Minister may issue guidelines for the administration or enforcement of this Act or any other Act the administration of which is committed to the Minister.

 (2) The Minister may at any time amend or revoke guidelines.